department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Research plan.md

 ### Hypotheses

-[Need to write].
+1. Participants won't notice or point out the progress indicator without prompting.
+2. Participants won't notice or point out the lack of a progress indicator without prompting.
+3. Percentage will be enough information to motivate participants that they're making progress.
+4. Participants will be able to start a new question from the authenticated dashboard.

 ## Methodology

 This will be a moderated usability study conducted remotely over Zoom.
 We will use Figma prototypes with limited interactivity.

+We will present a scenario where the submitter has a question about their education benefits.
+Because we will test an authenticated scenario, we will pre-fill the form with mock data.

-In half of the sessions, participants will use a prototype that includes a **new** progress indicator design.
+In half of the sessions, participants will use a prototype that includes a **new** progress indicator.
 In the other half, participants will use a prototype that **does not include** any progress indicator.
-We plan to compare both approaches.
+We will compare both approaches.

-We will present a scenario where the submitter has a question about their education benefits.

-Rather than guiding them, we will let submitters choose whether to sign in or not.
+We will let submitters choose whether to sign in or not without guidance.
 If they don't choose to sign in up front, they'll be prompted by a modal or alert to sign in after they choose their category and topic.

 ### Research materials